EENI Global Business School

 2. Definition of genetic relationship

-3. Conclusion: Negro-Egyptian languages are the common ancestor of the Negro-African languages
+3. Conclusion: Negro-Egyptian languages are the common ancestor of Negro-African languages

-The three families of the African languages identified by Théophile Obenga:
+The three families of African languages identified by Théophile Obenga:

 1. Negro-Egyptian (Ancient Egyptian, Coptic and Chadic, Cushitic, Nilo-Saharan, Niger-chordophones languages)